Clomid (clomifene citrate-clomiphene citrate)

 - Birth defects (see below)

 Tamoxifen is often used as a substitute if the woman experiences too many side effects from clomid.
-Letrozole, also known as femara, it is sometimes used instead of clomid.
-Its normally used in women with breast cancer.
+Letrozole, also known as Femara, it is sometimes used instead of clomid in women with a history of breast cancer.
 It doesn't reduce cervical mucus or thin the endometrial lining as much as clomid.
 Dexamethasome is sometimes used in conjunction with clomid to enhance ovulation.

 There is evidence that using fertility drugs such as clomid when trying naturally or using FSH/LH drugs during an IVF cycle increases the mother's hormones levels to a point at which girls are more likely to be conceived than boys.
 It has also been linked to Autism.

-Evidence suggests that even after clomid has successfully assisted ovulation, it can remain in the mother's system well into the initial weeks of pregnancy, which can put the fetus at risk of exposure to a dangerous drug.
+Evidence suggests that even after taking clomid has successfully assisted ovulation, it can remain in the mother's system well into the initial weeks of pregnancy, which can put the foetus at risk of exposure to this dangerous drug.
 Clomid is classified as a category x drug by the FDA, meaning it is known to cause birth defects.
+Always read the label.

-Animals or humans have developed foetal abnormalities in clinical research and there is evidence to suggest human foetuses may be at risk.
-As a category X drug, the risks may outweigh the potential benefits.
-A 2010 study at the Harvard school of public health found that ovulation-inducing drugs like clomid nearly doubled the risk of autism spectrum disorder in children, whilst a study by the Centers for Disease Control and Prevention (CDCP) in the USA identified the following as serious clomid birth defects:
+Animals or humans have developed foetal abnormalities after being given clomid in clinical research and there is evidence to suggest human foetuses may be at risk.
+As a category X drug, clomid may outweigh the potential benefits.
+A 2010 study at the Harvard school of public health found that ovulation-inducing drugs like clomid nearly doubled the risk of autism spectrum disorder in children, whilst a study by the Centers for Disease Control and Prevention (CDCP) in the USA identified the following as serious birth defects caused by clomid:

-- Anencephaly (open cranium with the absence of a brain)
+- Open cranium with the absence of a brain

 - Heart defects

-- Omphalocele (the infant's intestine or other abdominal organs protrude from the bellybutton)
+- The baby's intestine or other abdominal organs protrude from the bellybutton

-- Cloacal exstrophy (involves multiple abnormalities of the gastrointestinal and genitourinary tracts)
+- Multiple abnormalities of the gastrointestinal and genitourinary tracts

-- Hypospadias & penoscrotal hypospadias (opening of the urethra is on the underside rather than the end)
+- Opening of the urethra is on the underside rather than the end)

-- Muscular ventricular septal defect (a birth defect in which all or some of the limbs of a foetus do not completely form while in the uterus
+- All or some of the limbs of a foetus do not completely form while in the uterus

-Please note that I do not offer this product or service.
+Please note that I do not offer or sell clomid.
 This page is for information purposes only.